Hakeem-Mohamed-CardinalPeak/Saleae_PDMAnalyzer/readme.md

 configuration sample to 1 can make it easy to read individual bits instead of the ones count for a set of bits.

+# Python Scripts - smash_csv.py, handle_pdm.py
+These scripts process the PDM data exported as CSV from Logic so that they can be imported into Audacity for analysis.  smash_csv will take two separate CSV files (each containing left/right PDM channel data) and smash them into a single CSV file with 4 channels.  handle_pdm will then take that smashed CSV data, run it through a simple CIC filter, and output a 4-channel raw PCM binary that can be imported into Audacity.

 # Using

 ### Compiling on Windows